KxSystems/avrokdb/docs/type-mapping.md

 ## Record datatype

-An Avro record contains [a set of field where each field has its own datatype](https://avro.apache.org/docs/1.11.1/specification/#schema-record).
+An Avro record contains [a set of fields where each field has its own datatype](https://avro.apache.org/docs/1.11.1/specification/#schema-record).

 The kdb+ representation of a record is a 99h where the dictionary keys are a 11h and the dictionary values are a 0h.
 Each item is the dictionary values mixed list has the kdb+ type corresponding to that field's datatype.